p4jo/Tubemarine_Server/README.md

 ```

 ## Configuration
 In `MotorConfigurations`.
-To see how it works, see `MotorSetupController.py`
+To see how it works, see `Motoren.py > loadMotorConfig` and the subclasses therein.